Israelis vote again, as political crisis grinds on - NewsBreak

 Israelis vote again, as political crisis grinds on

-For the fifth time since 2019, Israelis were voting in national election s on Tuesday, hoping to break the political deadlock that has paralyzed the country for the past three and a half years.
+JERUSALEM (AP) — For the fifth time since 2019, Israelis were voting in national elections on Tuesday, hoping to break the political deadlock that has paralyzed the country for the past three and a half years.

-Again, the vote centers around former premier Benjamin Netanyahu's fitness to lead while he faces corruption charges.
-And while polls predict another stalemate, Netanyahu is looking to the surging power of far-right lawmaker Itamar Ben-Gvir to propel him back to power.

-Election officials said that by 4 p.m. local time, turnout stood at 47.5%, the highest at that time since 1999.
-But there was no breakdown of the vote that might show who was benefitting.

-Netanyahu's main rival is the man who helped oust him last year, the centrist caretaker Prime Minister Yair Lapid, who has warned against the nationalist and religious alliance that would emerge should Netanyahu return to power.
+Although the cost of living is surging, Israeli-Palestinian tensions are boiling over and Iran remains a central threat, the foremost issue in the vote once again is former leader Benjamin Netanyahu and his fitness to serve amid corruption charges.
+His main rival is the man who helped oust him last year, the centrist caretaker Prime Minister Yair Lapid.

-“Vote for the state of Israel, and for the future of our children,” Lapid said after casting his ballot in the upscale Tel Aviv neighborhood where he lives.
+“These elections are (a choice) between the future and the past.
+So go out and vote today for our children’s future, for our country’s future,” Lapid said after voting in the upscale Tel Aviv neighborhood where he lives.

+Polls have predicted a similar result: stalemate.
+But a powerful new player is threatening to shake things up.
+Itamar Ben-Gvir, a leading far-right politician, has surged in opinion polls recently and will be seeking a harder line against the Palestinians if he helps propel Netanyahu to victory.

 After he cast his vote in the West Bank settlement where he lives, Ben-Gvir promised that a vote for his party would bring about a “fully right-wing government” with Netanyahu as prime minister.

-“I'm a little worried," Netanyahu said after voting.
-"I hope we end the day with a smile.”
+“I’m a little worried,” Netanyahu said after casting his ballot.
+“I hope we end the day with a smile.”

 Netanyahu’s opponents, an ideologically diverse constellation of parties, are equally hamstrung in cobbling together the 61 seats needed to rule.